siddicky/unstable_twin/README.md

 < Build Number: 1.3.6-final
 < Server Name: Julias
 ```
-We did get some information however it's not for the server we're looking for.
-Let's run the command again with a higer verbose level.
+We did get some information; however, it's not for the server we're looking for.
+Let's rerun the command with a higher verbose level.

 ```
 curl -vv http://$IP/info